zephyrproject-rtos/zephyr/boards/x86/intel_adl/doc/index.rst

 Programming and Debugging
 *************************
-Use the following procedures for booting an image on a RPL CRB board.
+Use the following procedures for booting an image for an Alder Lake N CRB board.

 .. contents::
    :depth: 1